 For food safety reasons, it’s important that the stuffing is hot when spooned into the hens.

-5. Stuff the hens: stuff the hens with the warm wild rice stuffing and tie the legs together with kitchen twine.
+Stuff the hens with the warm wild rice stuffing and tie the legs together with kitchen twine.
 Place the hens, breast side down, on wire rack-lined baking sheet.

-6. Roast the hens: roast the hens until the backs start to turn golden brown, about 25 minutes.
+Roast the hens until the backs start to turn golden brown, about 25 minutes.
 Spread some herb butter over the backs, then flip the hens, breast side up, and spread herb butter over breast and legs.
 Continue to roast the hens until the stuffed cavity registers 150ºF (65ºC).
 This will take about 25 minutes.

 We like to serve one whole hen per person, especially if the hens are around 1 ½ pounds.
 If you’re cooking slightly larger hens (2 pounds), you can cut the roasted hens in half and serve a half per person.